-It is important that the school's response to persistently absent children supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child unexplainable and/or persistent absences from education in the future.
+It is important that the school's response to persistently absent children supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to external agencies, where being absent from education may increase known safeguarding risks within the family or in the community.